Safwan, Iraq: Etymology

 The city of Safwan is attributed to its founder Safwan bin Assal Al Muradi Al Yamani, a companion (Sahaba) of the Islamic prophet Muhammad who participated in the conquest of Iraq in the middle ages.
 He settled in Kufa, northeast of Najaf at first but then moved to Safwan, south of Basra along with his tribe who later named the city in his name.

 Safwan is also part of the Az Zubayr district south of Basra and has a population of 70,000 people.

 History

 During Muhammad's era

 Muhammad ordered a Military expedition in Safwan.
 The expedition was ordered by Muhammad after he received intelligence that Kurz ibn Jabir al-Fihri rustled some grazing cattle belonging to Muslims.
 It occurred directly after the Invasion of Waddan in the year 2 AH of the Islamic calendar.
-The expedition was ordered by Muhammad after he received intelligence that Kurz ibn Jabir al-Fihri rustled some grazing cattle belonging to Muslims.
 Therefore, Muhammad directed about 70 Muslims, who chased him to Safwan, at the outskirts of Badr.
 But Kurz ibn Jabir al-Fihri managed to escape.